rv0fficial/CSA-Server-Client-Configuration/README.md

 1. Configure the Network Adapter connected to VMnet2 using the following details:

+   To verify the VMnet2 adapter, use the earlier noted MAC address
    ```
    IP address: 10.0.1.3/24
    Gateway: 10.0.1.1
    ```

-2. Activate the connection using the GUI.
+3. Activate the connection using the GUI.